CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/05Applicationlifecyclemanagement.md

 ## Exercise 4 – Export and Branch

-In this exercise, you will set a workflow action, and add steps that will export the solution from the dev environment and create a new branch.
+In this exercise, you will set a workflow action and add steps that will export the solution from the dev environment and create a new branch.

 ### Task 1: Export and branch

 In this task, you will create the workflow definition using the YAML provided.
-The action YAML uses two-space indentation so follow that carefully as you build the workflow definition.
+The action YAML uses two-space indentation, so follow that carefully as you build the workflow definition.
 If in doubt, review the indentation shown in the images.

 1. Select the **Actions** tab and click on **Set up a workflow yourself** to create a new workflow.